peter-can-write/clang-notes/source-code.md

 ```

 Basically, it checks if the source location already is in source code, rather
 than in a macro expansion.
 If so, it just returns the location.
-Else, it does
+Else, it calls
-calls following function:
+following function:

 ```cpp
 SourceLocation SourceManager::getSpellingLocSlowCase(SourceLocation Loc) const {